impermeable/waterproof-vscode/README.md

 Waterproof makes use of 'tactics', information on the available tactics, together with explanations and examples can be accessed via the extension or through the repository:

 * From the Waterproof extension: Navigate to the Waterproof sidebar (accessible via the droplet icon on the left) and click on the `Tactics` button.
 The panel that now opens shows all available tactics.
-* From the repository: The repository contains both a [Markdown](/docs/tactics-sheet.md) and [pdf](/docs//tactics-sheet.pdf) variant of the tactics sheet.
+* From the repository: The repository contains a [Markdown](/docs/tactics-sheet.md) version of the tactics sheet.